MohammedDomidi/MohammedDomidi/README.md

 ### Hi there 👋
 I’m Mohammed, a software engineer, creative coder who specializes in back-end development.
-I make it my mission to translate user-focused designs into that run blazing fast😄.
+I make it my mission to translate user-focused designs into applications that run blazing fast😄.

 <br>